 Familiar atmosphere and modern learning environment

-The atmosphere at the School of Architecture is familiar and yet international, thanks to relatively small size of the faculty and large number of foreign students.
+The atmosphere at the School of Architecture is familiar and yet international, thanks to the relatively small size of the faculty and a large number of foreign students.
 The professors are easy to approach and the teacher-student relationships are informal.

 Professional studies (52 credits)

 Professional Studies in Architecture are mandatory courses offering you a strong set of professional skills during your first year.
 TUT is especially known for its generalistic education concept.
 The studies will give you a comprehensive and solid foundation in many disciplinary areas that form a necessary background knowledge for an architect.

 Major subject studies cover the first semester of the second year.
 Courses are mandatory and structured by one main design studio plus four supporting courses.
 The main design studio is a cross-disciplinary course with an emphasis on sustainability and an annually varying theme in the field of architecture.